openstack/training-guides/doc/upstream-training/19-training-contribution-process.rst

 =============================

 - Read the policy
-- Read the code / documentation guidelines
+- Read the code/documentation guidelines
 - Read the actual code and the actual documentation
 - Apply them very diligently